Application Instructions for RN / LPN Licensure by Endorsement

-- All applicants must submit a copy of documentation regarding citizenship / nationality / alien status.
+- All applicants must upload a copy of documentation regarding citizenship / nationality / alien status.
 A copy of the document must be submitted on an 8½ x 11 sheet of plain white paper and submitted with the application For a list of acceptable documents visit the Citizenship & Alien Status page.

 - You are only exempt from this requirement if you have submitted a fingerprint card to the Arizona State Board of Nursing within the previous two years.